ChipNowacek/cctx/README.md

 # Codebase Change Transaction (CCTX)

 Bringing ACID to the coding experience (if possible).
-It's not clear if this project makes any sense.

 ## Purpose

 The primary purpose of a CCTX is to encourage thoughtful, structured changes to the codebase based on developer sanity, clarity, and quiet judgement.
 A CCTX is to the intention of the developer what a `git commit` is to a codebase or a transaction is to a database; as ACID as it can get.

+And...it's not clear if this project makes any sense.
+To the extent there are patterns in codebase changes, maybe we can capture them.
+Maybe macro-esque.
+Dunno.

 ## Workflow